mui/material-ui/docs/src/pages/getting-started/faq/faq-ru.md

 const element = ref.current;
 ```

-If you're not sure if the Material-UI component in question forwards its ref you can check the API documentation under "Props" e.g. the [/api/button/#props](Button API) includes
+If you're not sure if the Material-UI component in question forwards its ref you can check the API documentation under "Props" e.g. the [Button API](/api/button/#props) includes

 > The ref is forwarded to the root element.